Find Affordable College Courses

 East Lansing, MI

 Out of the 5 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 3 spot on the list.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 Of the 7 students majoring in public health at Michigan State, 29% are male and 71% are female.